The closest ally of the built environment is its unbuilt counterpart- nature.

 8 Highly Beneficial Passive Design Strategies in Architecture

 Passive building design strategies must become an integral part of the design process, enabling the development of sustainable built spaces.
-Here are the top passive design strategies that every designer must know about.
+Here are the top passive design architecture techniques that every designer must know about.

 1. Strategic Building Orientation

 The orientation of a building in alignment with the sun’s trajectory helps in regulating the amount of light and heat that enters the structure.
-A well-calculated building arrangement maximises solar exposure during the colder months, inviting warming sunlight into the interiors.
-Likewise, it can also minimise the exposure to sun during summer, mitigating excessive heat ingress.
+A well-calculated building arrangement maximizes solar exposure during the colder months, inviting warming sunlight into the interiors, which is one of the easiest and cost effective passive building design strategies.
+Likewise, it can also minimize the exposure to sun during summer, mitigating excessive heat ingress.
 Through this meticulous positioning, architects create a built environment that self-regulates, significantly reducing the need for energy-intensive heating and cooling systems.

 2. Thermal Insulation